tangentsoft/pidp8i/doc/uwfocal-manual.md

 to operate 'in the dark', but this is still the best way to make such a major program change.
 To restore the keyboard echo just hit CTRL/F.

-On video terminals the number of the line being modified is printed out at the beginning so that the changes will be properly positioned on the screen.
+On video terminals, the number of the line being modified is printed out at the beginning so that the changes will be properly positioned on the screen.
 With a hard-copy terminal, however, the line number is not normally printed in order to leave as much room as possible for rubouts